STRRL/dejavu/README.md

 ## Getting Started

+You need a display device to run Dejavu for now. [pnpm](https://pnpm.io/) is necessary to build the frontend and an installation of [tesseract](https://github.com/tesseract-ocr/tesseract) is needed to run Dejavu as well.
 To start using Dejavu, follow these steps:

 1. Clone the Repository: Begin by cloning the Dejavu repository to your local machine using the following command: